Whether we’ll admit it or not, our inboxes can be addictive.

 Addictions aside, email inboxes actually make a terrible to-do list.
 Sadly, many businesses use email to structure their work days.
 Despite the prevalence of affordable project management apps, some people just can’t break free from the shackles of email.

-In this post, we’ll discuss six reasons why you should stop using your inbox as a to-do list.
+In this post, we’ll discuss six reasons why you should stop using your inbox as a to-do list and revisit your inbox management.

 1. Your Inbox Doesn’t Care About Importance